JinliangLu96/JinliangLu96.github.io/about.md

 ## About me

 I am a fourth-year undergraduate in the College of Computer Science and Technology at Beijing Jiaotong University.
 In the coming September, I will join the Institute of Automation, Chinese Academy of Science as a master.
 My advisor now is [Prof. Jiajun Zhang](http://www.nlpr.ia.ac.cn/cip/jjzhang.htm).
-The research group I am in is [Chinese Information Processing Group (CIP)]((http://www.nlpr.ia.ac.cn/cip/introduction.htm)).
+The research group I am in is [Chinese Information Processing Group (CIP)](http://www.nlpr.ia.ac.cn/cip/introduction.htm).

 My research interests lie within the intersection of Natural Language Processing, Deep Learning, Machine Translation and Multilingual Text Analysis.
-However, I am still flown, haha( embarrassed ).
+However, I am still flown, haha.

 ## Publications